 - Financial Planning .
 Nothing causes more stress among retired folks than the fear of running out of money.
 A generation ago people only lived an average 10 years after they stopped working.
 Today, most of us can expect at least 20 more years of productive time.
 If the economy has caused you serious worry, there is every reason to believe your daily health will be negatively affected.
 For many, the economic problems of the last few years has made retirement difficult if not impossible.
-This blog does not include specific financial planning advice so, as a convenience here is a link to a list that Forbes Magazine considers worthy of your time.
-In a future post I will detail l some of the steps my family took to allow us to quit the rat race early.
+As a reminder, This blog does not include specific financial planning advice In a future post I will detail l some of the steps my family took to allow us to quit the rat race early.
 In the meantime, use the resources in the link and commit yourself to getting a solid grip on your true financial situation and develop a plan that will allow you to relax and enjoy your time.

 - Exercise & Stay Active.
 This closely follows the item above.
 If you don't "use it, you lose it."
 Any form of exercise and physical activity is better for you than none at all.
 Even with limitations to what you can do, there are isometric exercises anyone can do.
 Flexibility and muscle tone will directly affect how healthy you feel.
 There is no need to run a marathon *unless that is a new goal of yours) or joining an expensive gym.
 Walking around the neighborhood or inside a nearby shopping mall is a very positive thing you can do.
 Inexpensive rubber bands designed for working your muscles can be had for just a few dollars.
 Excellent ideas and recommendations are at this link.